Employment Opportunities

 The National Deer Association is the leading non-profit deer conservation group and works to ensure the future of wild deer, wildlife habitat and hunting.
 Formed by combining the strengths of two long-serving, successful organizations, the National Deer Association has a combined 40 years of action that has changed deer management for the betterment of hunting and protected North America’s most vital and admired game species for future generations.
 Visit DeerAssociation.com or follow @deerassociation on Instagram, Twitter, Facebook, YouTube and TikTok.

 Salary/Benefits: Starting salary is $51,558.62 annually.
 Additional benefits include competitive health insurance, vacation, retirement, paid holidays, and flexible working arrangements.
-This position will require the selected individual to provide his/her own vehicle to conduct work activities but will be reimbursed for mileage.
+This position will require the selected individual to provide his/her own vehicle that is capable of towing trailers to conduct work activities but will be reimbursed for mileage.

 The National Deer Association is an equal opportunity employer and does not discriminate based on age, gender, race, sexual orientation, or religion.